Educate your child at home

 An Education Officer will make contact with the family by email or letter on at least an annual basis to review progress and offer advice if requested.
 If there are concerns about the educational provision, more frequent contact may be requested.

 Parents can choose whether to provide a written update or have a meeting.
-The young person’s views are also sought.
+The young person’s views are also welcomed.

 In situations where concerns have been identified and the parent/guardian has subsequently failed to improve matters, the Council can make an attendance order.
 This allows the parent/guardian up to 14 days to provide the Council with information to satisfy them about the quality of education on offer.
 If this is not done, the child will be expected to return to school.